adrelanos/aeternity-wiki/Frequently-Asked-Questions.md

 # How is æternity different from Ethereum and Bitcoin? #

-With Bitcoin smart contracts don't exist as of yet.
+With Bitcoin, smart contracts don't exist as of yet.
 All transactions are executed on-chain.

-With Ethereum smart contracts exist on-chain for multiple blocks.
+With Ethereum, smart contracts exist on-chain for multiple blocks.
 They hold state and can interact with other contracts.
 It only provides a ground layer for smart-contracts with no coherent design, no coherent API for web apps and no naming system or oracles.
 All these are being built on top of the blockchain.

-With æternity contracts only exists for a moment.
+With æternity, contracts only exislts for a moment.
 They settled independently from all the other contracts via state channels.
 This solution makes the blockchain use a cases and throughput more scalable for mainstream adoption and adequate to private use cases.

 # Why is æternity faster than Ethereum? #
 Since contracts on æternity are independent, they can be processed in parallel.